ni/monodrive-documentation/docs/Getting_Started.md

 ### Scenario Editor

 1. Install [Cuda Toolkit 10.2](https://developer.nvidia.com/cuda-10.2-download-archive)
+    - During installation under "Options", "Express" will update or download the NVIDIA driver for this version of Cuda Toolkit.
-    - If you have already updated to the most recent NVIDIA display drivers, you may want to customize this install under "Options", then "Custom".
-The next window will display installation options including "Driver Components", where you may uncheck to keep the driver version you currently have.
+    - (Optional) If you have already updated to the most recent NVIDIA display drivers, you may want to customize this install under "Options", then "Custom".
+The next window will display installation options including "Driver Components", where you may remove checks to keep the driver version you currently have.

 <div class ='img_container'>